This rice salad with chicken is packed with flavor and is easy and quick to put on the table.

 The dressing is made from mayonnaise.
 You can make it even spicier by adding some sriracha through it.
 Now it depends a bit on the spiciness of your mustard and there is quite a difference in that.
 I always like Dijon mustard but of course you can use any kind of mustard you have on hand.

-The rice salad with chicken can also be combined well with the foe yong hai.
+The chicken and rice salad can also be combined well with foe yong hai.
 Of course, you can also vary with the rice itself.
 Try to make this with brown or black rice or use wild rice for another variation.

 Rice salad with chicken